proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

 *   _Create a new account_

-    We just say our name, and a new account is created for us.
+    We just say our name (e.g., "Bond", "James Bond"), and a new account is created for us.
 The server will return a password for the new account.
     This password can be used for all future requests.

         :::erlang
         -spec create_account(name()) -> password().